autowarefoundation/autoware.universe/system/autoware_component_monitor/README.md

    3352 meb       20   0 2905940   1,2g  39292 S   0,0   2,0  23:24.01 awesome
 ```

-We get 5th, 8th, and 9th fields from the last line, which are RES, %CPU, and %MEM, respectively.
+We get 5th, 8th fields from the last line, which are RES, %CPU respectively.